-- 7.1.5 Calculation of annual leave pay.
-In respect to annual leave entitlements to which clause 7.1 applies, annual leave pay (including any proportionate payments) shall be calculated as follows: - (a) Shift workers.
-Subject to clause 7.1.5(c) the rate of wage to be paid to a shift worker shall be the rate payable for work in ordinary time according to the employee's roster or projected roster, including Saturday, Sunday or holiday shifts. - (b) Leading hands etc. Subject to clause 7.1.5(c), leading hand allowances and amounts of a like nature otherwise payable for ordinary time worked shall be included in the wages to be paid to employees during annual leave. - (c) All employees.
-Subject to the provisions of clause 7.1.5(c), in no case shall the payment by an employer to an employee be less than the sum of the following amounts: - (i) the employee's ordinary wage rate as prescribed by the Award for the period of the annual leave (excluding shift premiums and week-end penalty rates): - (ii) leading hand allowance or amounts of a like nature; and - (iii) a further amount calculated at the rate of 17.5% of the amounts referred to in clauses 7.1.5(c)(i) and (ii). - (d) The provisions of clause 7.1.5(c) shall not apply to the following: - (i) any period or periods of annual leave exceeding 5 weeks in the case of employees employed in a calling where 3 shifts per day are worked over a period of 7 days per week; or 4 weeks in any other case. - (ii) employers (and their employees) who are already paying (or receiving) an annual leave bonus, loading or other annual leave payment which is not less favourable to employees.
+- 7.1.6 Calculation of annual leave pay In respect to annual leave entitlements to which clause 7.1 applies, annual leave pay (including any proportionate payments) shall be calculated as follows: - (a) Shift workers Subject to clause 7.1.6(c) the rate of wage to be paid to a shift worker shall be the rate payable for work in ordinary time according to the employee's roster or projected roster, including Saturday, Sunday or holiday shifts. - (b) Leading hands etc.- Subject to clause 7.1.6(c), leading hand allowances and amounts of a like nature otherwise payable for ordinary time worked shall be included in the wages to be paid to employees during annual leave. - (c) All employees Subject to the provisions of clause 7.1.6(d), in no case shall the payment by Sea Swift to an employee be less than the sum of the following amounts: - (i) The employee's ordinary wage rate as prescribed by clause 5.2 of this Award for the period of the annual leave (excluding shift premiums); - (ii) Supervisory allowances or amounts of a like nature; - (iii) A further amount calculated at the rate of 17.5% of the amounts referred to in clauses 7.1.6(c)(i) and 7.1.6(c)(ii). - (d) The provisions of clause 7.1.6(c) shall not apply to the following: - (i) Any period or periods of annual leave exceeding: - (A) 5 weeks in the case of employees employed in a calling where 3 shifts per day are worked over a period of 7 days per week; or - (B) 4 weeks in any other case. - (ii) Employers (and their employees) who are already paying (or receiving) annual leave bonus, loading or other annual leave payment which is not less favourable to employees.